genmetech/lizard/friends-play-go.md

 one game occured between players 1 and 3, and one game occured between players 2 and 3 to get a maximum of 2 draws.

-It's easy to see that there's no set of games achieving the scores in third example, so the answer for it is −1.